Welcome to today's edition of the Rush 24-7 podcast.

 There is a 1942 Supreme Court decision unanimous that upheld the whole concept of military trials, military tribunals.

-That three judge decision had agreed unanimously that the Geneva Conventions did not apply to Hamden for reasons clearly stated in the exceptions to the convention.
+That three-judge decision had agreed unanimously that the Geneva Conventions did not apply to Hamden for reasons clearly stated in the exceptions to the convention.

 They're fighters who don't wear uniforms or report to any military command structure.

-While the case was on appeal, Congress passed while this case that what after after Hamden was uh routinely uh dealt a severe blow by the three judge panel at the D.C. circuit, in which one of the judges was the now Chief Justice Roberts,
+While the case was on appeal, Congress passed that while this case, after Hamden was routinely dealt a severe blow by the three-judge panel at the D.C.
+Circuit, in which one of the judges was the now Chief Justice Roberts, Congress, during the appeal, Congress passed a law in 2005 called the Detainee Treatment Act,

-Congress during the during the appeal, Congress um passed a law in 2005 called the Detainee Treatment Act, which expressly excluded the jurisdiction of federal courts over, quote, an application for a writ of habeas corpus filed by or on behalf of an alien detained by the Department of Defense at Guantanamo Bay, Cuba.
+which expressly excluded the jurisdiction of federal courts over, quote, an application for a writ of habeas corpus filed by or on behalf of an alien detained by the Department of Defense at Guantanamo Bay, Cuba.

-Now, on grounds of statutory construction, the majority of the Supreme Court yesterday decided that Congress didn't mean what it said in its 2005 law, And they refused to follow the withdrawal of jurisdiction and denied the government's motion to dismiss.
+Now, on grounds of statutory construction, the majority of the Supreme Court yesterday decided that Congress didn't mean what it said in its 2005 law, and they refused to follow the withdrawal of jurisdiction and denied the government's motion to dismiss.

-Technically that's not what happened.
+Technically, that's not what happened.

-If you go to page seven and eight of the opinion from Justice Thomas and his dissent, you will find that he points out that the majority claims that the war started for legal purposes when the uh the Congressional Act, the AUMF, was enacted on September 17th of 2001.
+If you go to page 7 and 8 of the opinion from Justice Thomas in his dissent, you will find that he points out that the majority claims that the war started for legal purposes when the Congressional Act, the AUMF, was enacted on September 17th of 2001, meaning that according to the majority, Kennedy and Souter, Stevens, Ginsburg, and Breyer,

-Because the war on terror didn't start for these justices until September 17th of 2001.
+the 9-11 attacks are not part of the war on terror because the war on terror didn't start for these justices until September 17th of 2001.

-Uh so uh i it it it's it really is stunning when you learn what actually happened.
+So it really is stunning when you learn what actually happened.

-So in a s in in essence, they threw it out.
+So in essence, they threw it out.

 They just said it doesn't apply here.